AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/dita/content-reusability-in-aem-guides.md

 ---
-title: DITA content re-use in AEM Guides
+title: DITA content reuse in AEM Guides
 description: This brief article tells how AEM Guides and DITA help you save time and effort when using content re-usability
 role: User, Admin
 ---
 # Content re-usability in AEM Guides

-Adobe AEM Guides leverages DITA's strengths to provide a user-friendly interface for content reuse.
+Adobe AEM Guides leverage DITA's strengths to provide a user-friendly interface for content reuse.

 ## Reusability using topic references(topicref)